smu160/PvsNP/README.md

 ### TODO
 #### Elevated Plus Maze Analysis:
 - [x] QA cell selectivity
+- [x] Plot pie charts of cell selectivity by each animal and all together
+- [ ] Compute rates per entry into open arms and closed arms
+- [ ] Plot line charts of rates by entry and time
 - [ ] Create demo of cell selectivity
-- [ ] Compute rates per entry into open arms and closed arms;
-- [ ] Plot pie charts of cell selectivity by each animal and all together
-- [ ] Plot line charts of rates by entry and time
 #### Graph Theoretical Analysis:
 - [ ] Plot all the cells as they are physically
 - [ ] Plot graphs of rearing, freezing, and neither within each of the 3 days.